-- ii) Banks are required to strictly follow the procedure laid down in the UAPA Order dated August 27, 2009 (Annex III) and ensure meticulous compliance to the Order issued by the Government. - iii) On receipt of the list of individuals and entities subject to UN sanctions (referred to as designated lists) from RBI, banks should ensure expeditious and effective implementation of the procedure prescribed under Section 51A of UAPA in regard to freezing/unfreezing of financial assets of the designated individuals/entities enlisted in the UNSCRs and especially, in regard to funds, financial assets or economic resources or related services held in the form of bank accounts. - iv) In terms of Para 4 of the Order, in regard to funds, financial assets or economic resources or related services held in the form of bank accounts, the RBI would forward the designated lists to the banks requiring them to: - a) Maintain updated designated lists in electronic form and run a check on the given parameters on a regular basis to verify whether individuals or entities listed in the schedule to the Order (referred to as designated individuals/entities) are holding any funds, financial assets or economic resources or related services held in the form of bank accounts with them. - b) In case, the particulars of any of their customers match with the particulars of designated individuals/entities, the banks shall immediately, not later than 24 hours from the time of finding out such customer, inform full particulars of the funds, financial assets or economic resources or related services held in the form of bank accounts, held by such customer on their books to the Joint
+Banks are advised to strictly follow the procedure laid down in the UAPA Order dated August 27, 2009 (Annex III) and ensure meticulous compliance to the Order issued by the Government.

+Banks are advised that on receipt of the list of individuals and entities subject to UN sanctions (referred to as designated lists) from the Reserve Bank, they should ensure expeditious and effective implementation of the procedure prescribed under Section 51 A of UAPA in regard to freezing /unfreezing of financial assets of the designated individuals/entities enlisted in the UNSCRs and especially in regard to funds, financial assets or economic resources or related services held in the form of bank accounts.

+In terms of paragraph 4 of the Order, in regard to funds, financial assets or economic resources or related services held in the form of bank accounts, the Reserve Bank would forward the designated lists to the banks requiring them to:

+- (i) Maintain updated designated lists in electronic form and run a check on the given parameters on a regular basis to verify whether individuals or entities listed in the Schedule to the Order (referred to as designated individuals/entities) are holding any funds, financial assets or economic resources or related services held in the form of bank accounts with them. - (ii) In case, the particulars of any of their customers match with the particulars of designated individuals/entities, the banks shall immediately, not later than 24 hours from the time of finding out such customer, inform full particulars of the funds, financial assets or economic resources or related services held in the form of bank accounts, held by such customer on their books to the Joint Secretary (IS-I), Ministry of Home Affairs (MHA) at FAX No. 011 - 23092569 and also convey over telephone on 011-23092736.
+The particulars apart from being sent by post should necessarily be conveyed on e-mail. - (iii) Banks shall also send by post a copy of the communication mentioned in (ii) above to the UAPA nodal officer of the Reserve Bank, Chief General

-- Secretary (IS.I), Ministry of Home Affairs, at Fax No.011-23092569 and also convey over telephone on 011-23092736.
-The particulars apart from being sent by post should necessarily be conveyed on email. - c) Banks shall also send by post a copy of the communication mentioned in (b) above to the UAPA nodal officer of RBI, Chief General Manager, Department of Banking Operations and Development, Central Office, Reserve Bank of India, Anti Money Laundering Division, Central Office Building, 13th Floor, Shahid Bhagat Singh Marg, Fort, Mumbai 400 001 and also by fax at No.022-22701239.
-The particulars apart from being sent by post/fax should necessarily be conveyed on e-mail. - d) Banks shall also send a copy of the communication mentioned in (b) above to the UAPA nodal officer of the state/UT where the account is held as the case may be and to FIU-India. - e) In case, the match of any of the customers with the particulars of designated individuals/entities is beyond doubt, the banks would prevent designated persons from conducting financial transactions, under intimation to Joint Secretary (IS.I), Ministry of Home Affairs, at Fax No. 011-23092569 and also convey over telephone on 011-23092736.
-The particulars apart from being sent by post should necessarily be conveyed on e-mail. - f) Banks shall also file a Suspicious Transaction Report (STR) with FIU-IND covering all transactions in the accounts covered by paragraph (b) above, carried through or attempted, as per the prescribed format.
+Manager, Department of Banking Operations and Development, Anti Money Laundering Division, World Trade Centre, 4th Floor, Centre 1, Cuffe Parade, Colaba, Mumbai - 400 005 and also by FAX at No. 022-22185792.
+The particulars apart from being sent by post/FAX should necessarily be conveyed on e-mail.

+- (iv) Banks shall also send a copy of the communication mentioned in (ii) above to the UAPA nodal officer of the State/Union Territory where the account is held as the case may be and to FIU-IND. - (v) In case, the match of any of the customers with the particulars of designated individuals/entities is beyond doubt, the banks would prevent designated persons from conducting financial transactions, under intimation to Joint Secretary (IS-I), MHA at Fax No. 011 - 23092569 and also convey over telephone over 011-23092736.
+The particulars apart from being sent by post should necessarily be conveyed on e-mail. - (vi)Banks shall also file a Suspicious Transaction Report (STR) with FIU-IND covering all transactions in the accounts covered by paragraph (ii) above, carried through or attempted, as per the prescribed format.

-v) Freezing of financial assets
+(d) Freezing of financial assets